 Barbara Donatelli joined CIRI in 1980 and has been a vice president of the company since 1987.
 In her current position as Senior Vice President, Donatelli is responsible for government relations, shareholder services, public relations, human resources, information technology and serves as the company’s chief administrative officer.

 Donatelli is Yup’ik, a shareholder of CIRI and Doyon, Limited and grew up in Anchorage.
 Prior to joining CIRI in 1980, Donatelli studied economics at George Washington University and the University of Alaska Anchorage.

-Donatelli is actively involved in a number of community service organizations, currently serving on the boards of directors of the Anchorage Museum, Cook Inlet Housing Authority, the Alaska Wildlife Conservation Center and the Friends of the Jesse Lee Home.
+Donatelli is actively involved in a number of community service organizations, currently serving on the board of directors of the Alaska Wildlife Conservation Center, Friends of the Jesse Lee Home, Get Out the Native Vote and The Alaska Community Foundation, and on the board of commissioners of Cook Inlet Housing Authority .
 She has directed CIRI’s corporate giving program for many years and her efforts were instrumental in the company receiving the Outstanding Business in Philanthropy award in 1997, presented by the Alaska Chapter of the National Society of Fundraising Executives.